T

 landmark

-The legendary center of Minoan civilization and the mythical home of King Minos and the Minotaur.
-Explore the reconstructed palace with its labyrinthine corridors and vibrant frescoes.
+The legendary center of Minoan civilization and the mythical home of King Minos.
+Explore the reconstructed palace and its complex labyrinthine structure.

-A short bus or taxi ride from the Heraklion Archaeological Museum.
+Short bus or taxi ride from the Archaeological Museum.

 3. Afternoon